Davis 'positive but realistic' after knee surgery

 The former Southampton and Aston Villa player has been an integral part of the Northern Ireland squad since making his senior debut in 2005 but his injury means he will miss his country's opening Euro 2024 qualifiers in March and June, with a return for the autumn internationals a possibility.

-"Everybody knows how much it means to me to play for Northern Ireland, the relationship I've had with the fans and country throughout my career.
+"Everybody knows how much it means to me to play for Northern Ireland, the relationship I've had with the fans and country throughout my career," he adds.

 "The prospect of pulling on the green shirt again, and the Rangers shirt, is a driving factor for me, although I know it is going to be a long and difficult road ahead.